 Blepharitis is a very common low-grade, recurrent inflammation of the eyelid margin.
-In some children, Blepharitis is a recurring problem and may last throughout the child's life.
+Blepharitis is a recurring problem and may last throughout the life.
 It is characterized by recurrent redness and inflammation of the edge of the eyelid coupled with crusting at the base of the eyelashes and in some instances, loss of eyelashes.
-A common symptom of Blepharitis is frequent burning of the eyes, which can contribute to dry eyes.
+A common symptom of Blepharitis is the frequent burning of the eyes, which can contribute to dry eyes.
 Blepharitis can sometimes make contact lens wear more difficult.

 There are several good Lid Scrub products on the market, usually packaged with a mild, non-irritating cleanser and cotton pads.